-^{}Many of the topics covered in this handbook are excerpts of board policies.
-These policies can be viewed in their entirety by going to the board policies tab on the school website mentioned on the first page of the handbook, or by visiting the Office of the Superintendent.
+Many of the topics covered in this handbook are excerpts of board policies.
+These policies can be viewed in their entirety by going to the board policies tab on the school website, www.camdentonschools.org. or by visiting the Office of the Superintendent.
+Teacher Work Day No Students